fahlman/SVELauncher/README.md

 1. Right-click on the Stardew Valley Expanded Launcher.app and choose Open from the contextual menu.
 2. Click the Open button in the dialog box.

-### Known Limitations and Workarounds
+## Known Limitations and Workarounds

-#### You Will Not Receive Steam Acheivements
+### You Will Not Receive Steam Acheivements

-*Because Stardew Valley Extended Launcher.app is launching a Steam game you will still receive Steam achievements if you use either of the methods below.*
+#### The easy way

 1. Launch the Steam.app before lauching the Stardew Valley Expanded Launcher.app.

-2. Install Stardew Valley Expanded Launcher.app as a "Non-Steam Game" using the instructions found in this [knowledge base article](https://support.steampowered.com/kb_article.php?ref=2219-YDJV-5557).
-Ignore the warning about not receiving updates and see the next note.
+#### The easy and better way

-#### You will not receive Stardew Valley Updates
+1. Install Stardew Valley Expanded Launcher.app as a "Non-Steam Game" using the instructions found in this [knowledge base article](https://support.steampowered.com/kb_article.php?ref=2219-YDJV-5557).
+Ignore the warning about not receiving updates and see the You will not receive Stardew Valley Updates section below.

-*Because Stardew Valley Extended Launcher.app is launching a Steam game it will still receive updates if you use either of the methods below.*
+### You will not receive Stardew Valley Updates

-1. Launch the Steam.app before lauching the Stardew Valley Expanded Launcher.app.
+*Using one of the workarounds in the You Will Not Receive Steam Acheivements section above will also allow you to recive updates.*

-2. Install Stardew Valley Expanded Launcher.app as a "Non-Steam Game" using the instructions found in this [knowledge base article](https://support.steampowered.com/kb_article.php?ref=2219-YDJV-5557).
+### Console Commands Do Not Work

-#### Console Commands Do Not Work
+*There is a log widow, but there is no console window that will accept a console commmand.*

-2. There is a log widow, but there is no console window that will accept a console commmand.
-If you are a regular user of console commands I recommend installing [Chat Commands](https://www.nexusmods.com/stardewvalley/mods/2092).
+1. Install [Chat Commands](https://www.nexusmods.com/stardewvalley/mods/2092).
 I am working on a solution for this limitation.